-The “Debt Restructuring” discussed in a January 3, 2018 plan issued by the city’s debt advisor, Mesirow Financial, would involve borrowing money to lower debt payments in the short term at a cost of rising future taxpayer debt costs.
+The “Debt Restructuring” discussed in a January 3, 2018 plan issued by the city’s debt underwriter, Mesirow Financial, would involve borrowing money to lower debt payments in the short term at a cost of rising future taxpayer debt costs.
 The plan would use up to $115 million in city borrowing to pay existing city bonds, creating new debt that would push continuing taxpayer debt payments into the future.

 City taxpayers would be making smaller payments on existing city debt in the current year and next eight years, with the largest saving being in the three years following the current year.